Foods that Trigger Cold Sores: Foods to Avoid and What to Eat Instead

 Avoid processed food as much as possible, especially during a cold sore outbreak.
 Certain ingredients in processed food decrease your immune system function.
 For instance, frozen food, processed pasta dishes, high-calorie snacks, and sugary breakfast cereals can all weaken your immune system, which makes it harder for your body to fight the cold sore virus.

 Acidic foods and drinks can also make a cold sore outbreak worse.
-Soda, citrus fruits, tomatoes, and other acidic foods can enter a cold sore and further irritate it.
+Soda, citrus fruits, tomatoes, and other acidic foods can enter a cold sore and further irritation and discomfort.
 Additionally, these types of foods and drinks can cause an already scabbed-over cold sore to reopen.

 Hot and Spicy Foods

-You may enjoy hot sauce on your chicken, but the popular condiment can unfortunately cause a cold sore to reopen.
-It could also agitate a cold sore that has yet to break open.
+You may enjoy hot sauce on your chicken, but the popular condiment can unfortunately cause a cold sore to reopen and is likely to cause irritation and discomfort.

 Foods That Combat or Prevent a Cold Sore